robgibbons/unchained/README.md

 }];
 ```

-Unchained also allows **nested** Middleware definitions within Object-literal views.
+Unchained also allows **nested** middleware definitions within Object-literal views.
 Notice the view below, wrapped with a middleware Array, and its POST method wrapped again inside.
 Middleware nested in this style is executed **outside-in**, so POST requests received by the view will first call requireLogin, then validateInput.
 GET requests will call only the requireLogin middleware:

 ```javascript
 // views/Profile.js